 The Center has produced its own Innovation Handbook that describes the innovation process in a structured and systematic manner.

 Clinicians and others involved in a Clinical Innovation Team use the handbook to define a clinical need, conduct research and move toward a focused and cost effective commercialization process.
-This unique team approach is helping to improve innovation and establish a culture of research at Sister Kenny and Allina Health.
+This unique team approach is helping to improve innovation and establish a culture of research at Courage Kenny Rehabilitation Institute and Allina Health.

 Technology development and commercialization

-One feature that distinguishes the Sister Kenny Research Center is its focus on translational research – a strategy that emphasizes bringing new rehab technology to market.
+One feature that distinguishes the Courage Kenny Research Center is its focus on translational research – a strategy that emphasizes bringing new rehab technology to market.